 These may include marketing and sales communication, website and social visits, and chats with support and billing.

 When all this information is stored in different silos, it can present significant challenges, especially for your marketing operations.

 Studies have shown that 47% of marketers consider data silos to be the primary reason why they don’t have an accurate view of the customer journey.
-This makes it difficult for organisations to provide excellent customer experiences.
+This makes it difficult for organizations to provide excellent customer experience.

 7. Security and compliance risks

 Businesses with siloed data find it difficult to set up a comprehensive and effective data governance framework that can keep them safe from data breaches and cyber threats.